Jerald011003/Find-Doc-Main/README.md

 You will see any lint errors in the console.
 Available Scripts

-### Frontend Setup (Django)
+### Backend Setup (Django)
 2. **Start the Django Application**

-   In the project directory for your Django app, run the following command to start the backend:
+   In the project directory for Django app, run the following command to start the backend:

    ```bash
    pyton manage.py runserver